Metal Clay Beginners Page

 You can use a normal sized jam-jar if you have one or a small plastic box from your kitchen.

-To stick two pieces of clay together, paint slip onto the metal clay piece you want to stick on using a small paintbrush and gently press them together.
-If you find some slip squishes out the sides, use a clean, slightly damp paintbrush to lift this off.
+To stick two pieces of clay together, paint paste onto the metal clay piece you want to stick on using a small paintbrush and gently press them together.
+If you find some paste squishes out the sides, use a clean, slightly damp paintbrush to lift this off.

 Drying your metal clay